-- Take action to address disruptions in the financial system, to ensure safety, soundness, and liquidity of the financial system, and maintain confidence in the financial system; - Minimal accounting functions to prevent the cessation of government-wide financial reporting; - Continue Treasury payment/collection programs to meet the Government's obligations; - Manage the Government's cash position; - Continue Treasury borrowing/debt programs to meet the Government's financial obligations and avoid, or minimize, disruptions to Treasury's financing schedule; - Continue to make publicly available official Treasury interest rates; and - Continue functions for offices or programs that have a source of funding that is not annually appropriated, including but not limited to: - the Financial Stability Oversight Council and the Office of Financial Research; - o the Office of Financial Stability; - the Small Business Lending Fund: and - o the Terrorism Risk Insurance Program. - o the Capital Magnet Fund - o the Equitable Recovery Program
+- Take action to address disruptions in the financial system, to ensure safety, soundness, and liquidity of the financial system, and maintain confidence in the financial system; - Minimal accounting functions to prevent the cessation of government-wide financial reporting; - Continue Treasury payment/collection programs to meet the Government's obligations; - Manage the Government's cash position; - Continue Treasury borrowing/debt programs to meet the Government's financial obligations and avoid, or minimize, disruptions to Treasury's financing schedule; - Continue to make publicly available official Treasury interest rates: and

+- Continue functions for offices or programs that have a source of funding that is not annually appropriated, including but not limited to:

+- o the Financial Stability Oversight Council and the Office of Financial Research;

+- the Small Business Lending Fund; and

+- o the Terrorism Risk Insurance Program.

+- the Capital Magnet Fund

+- o the Equitable Recovery Program

+- Continue functions within the Office of Capital Access (OCA) to include program staff supporting the RESTORE Act (the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Cost States Act).

-4.4 International Affairs
+4.3 International Affairs